- Surveys show that teens often have lofty career goals with low potential success rates for breaking into the field.

-When it comes to their future careers, many teens are going to be in for a rude awakening, new research suggests.
+When it comes to their future careers, many teens are going to be in for a rude awakening, research suggests.

 While they may dream of being a musician, athlete or fashion designer, research shows that eventually many give up on those aspirations and end up taking jobs that are much less glamorous, according to a study from a C+R Research.

 "Getting paid to do what you love – isn't that everyone's dream?" the study's authors wrote.
-"Unfortunately, only 2 percent of jobs in the current workforce fall under this category, which means at some point, most adults have to decide to earn a living doing something more readily available and realistic."
+"Unfortunately, only 2% of jobs in the current workforce fall under this category, which means at some point, most adults have to decide to earn a living doing something more readily available and realistic."